The Sunday Spark – 15-minute cities are a good thing

 Earlier this week, I saw a news article about a proposed high-density housing development in our community.
-As I read the comments, I was amazed at the negativity and uproar about how this is one step closer to 15-minute cities, which is apparently the government’s latest plot to control us.
+As I read the comments, I was amazed at the negativity and uproar about how this is one step closer to 15-minute cities, which some people believe is the government’s latest plot to control us.

 Welcome to week 25 of The Sunday Spark, a series with weekly thoughts and highlights, nuggets of learning, and a sustainable living tip for the week.
 In addition to exploring the idea of 15-minute cities, this week I look at Canada’s most expensive cities, pollinator week, microforests, and travel snacks and drinks.